mwiens91/sm64-route-optimizer/README.md

 not serious enough to learn proper speedrunning techniques and an actual [70 star RTA route](https://ukikipedia.net/wiki/RTA_Guide/70_Star).

-How this works is that you put times for stars into a configuration file, run a script, and it'll generate an optimal route along with a webpage that displays the route.
+To use the program, you provide times for stars in a configuration file, run a script, and it'll generate an optimal route along with a webpage to display it.

 The optimization algorithm takes into account